HMS Leander (1780)

-HMS Leander was a Portland-class 50-gun fourth rate of the Royal Navy, launched at Chatham on 1 July 1780.
-She served on the West Coast of Africa, West Indies, and the Halifax station.
-During the French Revolutionary Wars she participated in the Battle of the Nile before a French ship captured her.
-The Russians and Turks recaptured her and returned her to the Royal Navy in 1799.
-On 23 February 1805, while on the Halifax station, Leander captured the French frigate Ville de Milan and recaptured her prize, HMS Cleopatra.
-On 25 April 1805 cannon fire from Leander killed an American seaman while Leander was trying to search an American vessel off the US coast for contraband.
-The resulting "Leander affair" contributed to the worsening of relations between the United States and Great Britain.
-In 1813 the Admiralty converted Leander to a hospital ship under the name Hygeia.
+HMS Leander was a 50-gun Portland-class fourth-rate ship of the line of the Royal Navy.
+Launched at Chatham Dockyard on 1 July 1780, she served in West Africa, the West Indies and Halifax, Nova Scotia.
+During the French Revolutionary Wars, Leander participated in the Battle of the Nile before a French ship captured her in the action of 18 August 1798.
+Russo-Ottoman forces recaptured her at the siege of Corfu and returned her to the British in 1799.
+On 23 February 1805, Leander captured the French frigate Ville de Milan and recaptured her prize, HMS Cleopatra.
+On 25 April 1806, a warning shot fired by Leander unintentionally killed an American seaman.
+The resulting Leander affair contributed to the worsening of Anglo-American relations.
+In 1813, the Admiralty converted Leander to a hospital ship under the name Hygeia.
 Hygeia was sold in 1817.

 Early service

 She was commissioned in June 1780 under Captain Thomas Shirley.
 Leander cruised for some time in the North Sea.